- Disorder: Depression

-Although our CAG services are unable to provide highly specialist substance misuse treatment for older people, such as planned/emergency detox and evidence based addiction treatment programmes, our clinical staff are trained in:
+Although our Directorate services are unable to provide highly specialist substance misuse treatment for older people, such as planned/emergency detox and evidence based addiction treatment programmes, our clinical staff are trained in:

 - Detecting and assessing for substance misuse problems.

 - Engaging in collaborative conversations about a person’s substance use that explore what the person’s future goals are in relation to their use.

 - Providing advice on seeking the right specialist help at the right time for complex substance misuse issues.

 - Identifying how substance misuse risks could impact on the safety of the person and/or people around them.

 When a person is admitted to the Directorate’s acute admissions wards with an acute phase of a mental health condition, physical detox for people experiencing dependence syndrome or opioid stabilisation will form part of the their treatment plan in line with the Maudsley Prescribing Guidelines.